MichaelMayberry/homelab-documentation/troubleshooting_docs/ticket-resolution-template.md

 How you confirmed it was actually resolved, not just "seemed to work."

 ## Prevention / Follow-up
-Anything to prevent recurrence — config change, monitoring, documentation update, user training.
+Anything to prevent recurrence such as config change, monitoring, documentation update, user training.

 ## Related Tickets / KB Articles
 Link any related issues if this is part of a pattern.